adityasuman2025/MNgoProjectTools/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-### `npm run babel-build`
+### `npm run lib-build`

 it is for final package build which create `dist` folder.

 ### `npm run build-publish`

-this command make build of the project and publishes it, basically it is combination of `npm run babel-build` and `npm publish`
+this command make build of the project and publishes it, basically it is combination of `npm run llib-build` and `npm publish`

 ## License